 For the most part, yes.
 As aforementioned, I think that Stitched Custom’s strongest asset is their strong sense of style.
 If you wish to dress to impress, but (like me) lack keen fashion sense, I suggest going to Stitched Custom to get a suit done.
 They have a strong array of quirky accessories for you to choose from, and have partnered with Earnest & Collective (dress shoes), Schaffen (watches), and Freshly Pressed (socks) so you literally can get all you need to look dapper over at Stitched Custom!

-I’m happy to announce that I’ve also partnered up with Stitched Custom to offer readers a 15% discount on all suits!
-Simply flash this post to enjoy the discount.
+I’m happy to announce that I’ve also partnered up with Stitched Custom to offer readers exclusive promotional prices on their suits!
+Just for readers, a 2-piece CS series suit would cost just $399, and a mixed-wool Black series suit costs only $429.
+Simply flash this post to enjoy this exclusive price!
 Interested parties can contact them at 9720 3000 to book an appointment.
-After the discount, a 2 piece suit would cost just $424, and a 3 piece suit (like the one I had) just $509!
 I really liked the fabric and styling of my suit, as well as the folks over at Stitched Custom – hopefully, you guys will too!

 P.S Do check out the new “Discounts!” page for exclusive discounts for Wahsoshiok readers!
 More brands will be added very soon – stay tuned!